alvi0avcc/draft-survey/README.md

 ## Styling

-This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
-You can use whatever CSS framework you prefer.
+This template comes with [Tailwind CSS](;https://tailwindcss.com/) already configured for a simple default starting experience. you can use whatever css framework you prefer.

 ---

-Built with ❤️ using React Router.
+built with ❤️ using react router.